srinikhil-07/Nikhil0487.github.io/_posts/iOS/2021-01-02-swiftui-tutorial.markdown

 And the tutorial teaches various UI elements in an interesting way and it's all very good until you realize that you are a passive learner and not an active one.
 So, this led me to an interesting idea to actually try apply the principles introduced in a simple way.

-For my first ever iOS app using UIKit, I've used NewsAPI and why not use the same here?
+For my [first] ever iOS app using UIKit, I've used [NewsAPI] and why not use the same here?

 So after some thinking, I came with the below simple idea mapping various tutorial parts to NewsAPI.
 Translating Landmark app components to News headlines app components, I have formed the below mapping.
-Now NewsAPI has a lot of components, I am gonna focus only on the top-headlines API.
+Now NewsAPI has a lot of components, I am gonna focus only on the [top-headlines] API endpoint.

 1. Landmark Lists: Display list of your country's top headlines returned by the API,